 - Know that it isn’t your responsibility to change your partner.
 You might feel like if you love and support him or her enough, they will stop their behavior.
 However, your partner isn’t thinking like him/herself.
 The best you can do is encourage your partner to seek support from professionals, like licensed therapists and doctors specializing in addiction.

 In order to recover from substance abuse, support from loved ones is crucial.
 After your partner has received addiction treatment, your presence can make all the difference.
 It’s important to not lose hope in your partner, even if you do need to create healthy boundaries.
-Washburn House is an addiction treatment facility offering a comprehensive residential rehab program that offers programs to suit different levels of need.
+Washburn House is an addiction treatment facility offering a comprehensive residential rehab program with programs to suit different levels of need.
 Our highly qualified mental health therapists and medical staff help those with addictions sort through their emotional and behavioral difficulties in a highly structured, supportive setting.
-To learn about how we can help you or your loved one, contact us today.
+To learn about how we can help you or your loved one, contact us online or call 855.298.3104 today.